 The squabbling over the matter hardly seems surprising.
 Once again, taxonomy is inherently troublesome, and all the more troublesome for organisms hundreds of millions of years old, found only as shadows in the stone.
 Despite all the quarreling and debate, paleontologists are united in one opinion on the matter, emphatically rejecting assertions by critics of evolutionary science that the Cambrian expansion -- the term "explosion", though still used, seems inappropriate -- can't be accounted for by evolutionary theory: disagreement on the details doesn't mean dispute over fundamentals.
 [TO BE CONTINUED]START | PREV | NEXT

-* GOING COASTAL: While I am by no means a fan of late night radio call-in talk shows, an article on the popular "Coast To Coast AM (CTCAM)" radio show in WIRED Online ("Coast To Coast Is No Wack Job" by Randy Dotinga) caught my eye.
+* GOING COASTAL: While I am by no means a fan of late night radio call-in talk shows, an article on the popular "Coast To Coast AM (CTCAM)" radio show from WIRED.com ("Coast To Coast Is No Wack Job" by Randy Dotinga) caught my eye.
 CTCAM was originally founded by the well-known Art Bell, who used the show as a vehicle to explore the fringes.
 Bell left the show three years ago, handing it over to George Noory, though Bell does still host on weekends.
 It gets an estimated 4.5 million listeners every night; it is carried on 500 stations, and is also available in podcasting format through the CTCAM website.

 While subjects such as alien visitations, human-alien hybrids, and global conspiracies are grist for the mill at CTCAM, the show's audience and contributors also include respected members of the science community.
 The soft-spoken, 55-year-old Noory gives everyone a polite hearing, and scientists are pleased to use his show as a moderated forum to explain things to the public.